Colloquium: Spin-orbit effects in superconducting hybrid structures: Background

 In the model considered here, even frequency triplets require oppositely aligned spins with mismatched momenta so that an odd-parity component appears.
-This is possible in the presence of a Zeeman field with a spontaneous symmetry breaking, and the appearance of spatial modulations of the superconducting gap.
-This is the FFLO phase~\cite{Fulde1964,Larkin1965}, which has not beeen observed experimentally in the bulk.
-Such triplets are more visible by considering a spin splitting of the form $\bm{h} = h_0k_x\hat{z}$, i.e., a form of SOC.
-The normal-state dispersions are shown in the upper panel of \cref{fig:proxsoc}, plotted along $k_x$.
-In this case, there is a relative horizontal shift of the energy bands of the two spins meaning that spin-up particles on average have a positive momentum along $k_x$, while spin-down particles have a negative momentum.
-Hence, even in the absence of {\bf M}, there exists an equilibrium spin current -- even in the normal state~\cite{Rashba2003,Droghetti2022}.
-The momentum shift of the normal-state dispersions leads to a similar, relative momentum-shift in the pair correlations $F_{\uparrow\downarrow}$ and $F_{\downarrow\uparrow}$,
+This is possible in the presence of a Zeeman field and a spatially modulated superconducting order parameter.
+This is the FFLO phase~\cite{Fulde1964,Larkin1965}, which has not been observed experimentally in the bulk.
+Such triplets are more readily obtained by considering a spin splitting of the form $\bm{h} = h_0k_x\hat{z}$, i.e., a form of SOC.
+The normal-state dispersions are shown in \cref{fig:proxf}(b), plotted along $k_x$.
+There is a relative horizontal shift of the energy bands of the two spins meaning that spin-up particles on average have a positive momentum along $k_x$, while spin-down particles have a negative momentum.
+Hence, even in the absence of {\bf M}, there exists an equilibrium spin current -- including in the normal state~\cite{Rashba2003,Tokatly2008:PRL,Sonin2007:PRB,Sonin2010:AiP, Droghetti2022}.
+The momentum shift of the normal-state dispersions leads to a similar, relative momentum-shift in the pair correlations $F_{s\bar{s}} = -s\Delta/[(i\omega)^2 - (\xi_k-sh_0k_x)^2 -|\Delta|^2],$ which gives rise to $p_x$ wave triplets, $F_t\propto h_0k_x$.